University of Vermont Clinical Research Center

 - Will consist of 4 separate feeding periods during which the subject will be able to eat only food provided by the study personnel: 7-day low fat control diet; 21-d moderately high fat experimental diet (saturated fat or monounsaturated fat); then a repeat of the control diet and the alternative experimental diet (using solid foods with all meals provided by the GCRC).
 During this period, food will be adjusted to prevent or greatly minimize weight gain or loss.
 Desserts and beverages (other than water) and snacks as well as all other food will be not be allowed except for the balanced diet provided by study personnel.

-- Will require blood and breath tests and muscle & fat biopsies at the end of the first control diet and at the end of each of the experimental diets (under local anesthesia).
+- Will require fMRI scans during each of the experimental diets and blood tests at the end of the first control diet and at the end of each of the experimental diets

 - There will be measurements of physical activity continuously during the study and body fat will be measured at the beginning and at the end of each experimental diet